fmglobal/firemodelingworkshop/index.markdown

 ### FireFOAM Training

 Depending on the level of interest, we may run a FireFOAM training/demo session on the afternoon of Monday 12th May.
-Please indicate if you are interested in attending when completing your registrationb form.
+Please indicate if you are interested in attending when completing your registration form.

 ### Key Dates